btcpayserver/btcpayserver-doc/docs/Development/GreenFieldExample.md

 ## Read store information

-We can then use the new apikey to [read store](https://docs.btcpayserver.org/API/Greenfield/v1/#operation/Stores_GetStore) information:
+We can use the new apikey to [read store](https://docs.btcpayserver.org/API/Greenfield/v1/#operation/Stores_GetStore) information:

 ```bash
 curl -s \